Takadenoshi/sse-presentation/presentation/source.md

 - Essentially a streaming HTTP/1.1 GET (or HTTP/2)
   - Connection is kept open
   - Server writes more data as it becomes available
+- UTF-8 only
-- With reconnection batteries included*
+- With reconnection batteries included
   - Terms and conditions may apply